US braces for dangerous blast of cold, wind and snow

 “I would not be surprised if there are lots of delays due to wind and also a lot of delays due to the snow,” said Bob Oravec, lead forecaster for the National Weather Service in College Park, Maryland.

-Flights nationwide were generally on schedule by midday Tuesday, but not in Seattle.
-A combination of snow, rain and low visibility caused nearly 200 flight cancellations at Seattle-Tacoma International Airport Tuesday morning.
-Greyhound cancelled bus service between Seattle and Spokane, Washington, due to winter weather.
+The Northwest was already experiencing the effects by Tuesday.
+In Vancouver, Canada, authorities at the city’s YVR airport said the conditions have resulted in an “unprecedented number of cancelled flights,” adding that cancellations and delays “will persist for the majority of scheduled flights” and that de-icing operations will continue to be necessary.
+In Seattle, a combination of snow, rain and low visibility caused nearly 200 flight cancellations at Seattle-Tacoma International Airport.
+Greyhound cancelled bus service between Seattle and Spokane, Washington.

-In Oregon, one person died Tuesday in an accident on Interstate 84 near Rooster Rock State Park when a semi-truck collided with their SUV.
-Police said the thin layer of ice on the highway may have been a contributing factor.
+In Oregon, one person died Tuesday after a semi-truck collided with an SUV.
+Police said a thin layer of ice on the highway may have been a contributing factor.

 Nearly 113 million Americans were expected to travel 50 miles or more from home this holiday season, up 4% from last year but still short of the record 119 million in 2019, according to AAA.
 Most were planning to travel by car; around 6% were planning to fly.

 Several inches of snow were expected from Chicago through the Great Lakes region by Friday.
 Snow also was forecast in the lower Midwest.
-With the storm approaching, Delta, American, United and Southwest airlines said they were waiving change fees for people at airports impacted by bad weather.
+With the storm approaching, Delta, American, United and Southwest airlines said they were waiving change fees for people traveling through affected airports.

-Snow and near-record cold temperatures had Montana under a winter storm warning.
-The National Weather Service predicted wind-chill levels that could approach 60 degrees below zero (minus 51 Celsius) by Thursday morning.
-Exposed skin could be frostbitten in a matter of minutes.

-“Please take precautions: Check on elderly/vulnerable, protect pets, shelter livestock, cover exposed skin!” the service said on Twitter.
+“Please take precautions: Check on elderly/vulnerable, protect pets, shelter livestock, cover exposed skin!” the local branch of the National Weather Service said on Twitter.

 Karina Jones’ family raises about 400 head of cattle in north-central Nebraska near Broken Bow, where wind chills as low as 50 below zero (minus 46 Celsius) are expected Thursday and Friday mornings.
 She said Nebraska cattle ranchers are “a hearty bunch,” but the bitter cold is rough.